Python automation case study

 Operational problem

-Streamer-run movie nights require voting, tallying, local movie lookup, tie handling, and OBS playback changes while the host is also managing the live stream.
+Movie nights require voting, tallying, lookup, tie handling, and OBS changes while hosting.

 Useful approach

-A Python bot treats Twitch chat as structured input, keeps vote and movie state locally, and hands the selected file to OBS through WebSocket with reconnect and token-refresh paths.
+The bot treats chat as input, keeps local state, and hands selected files to OBS with refresh/reconnect paths.

 Employer signal

-The project demonstrates integration work, async command handling, long-running process reliability, API authentication, local file automation, and user-facing support pages.
+Shows integration work, async commands, reliability, API auth, file automation, and support pages.

 Production readiness